freakazoidas/Arduino-web-server/README.md

 Note
 ----

-If you plan to use this code for your own projects, you will need to create a virtual server on your router and use the IP address of the ESP8266 module to connect to it using port 80.
+If you plan to use this code for your own projects and want to access the Arduino web server from outside your local network, you will need to create a virtual server on your router and use the IP address of the ESP8266 module to connect to it using port 80.

 Credits
 -------